mayataka/robotoc/README.md

 where "unconstrained" rigid-body systems are systems without any contacts or a floating-base.

 ## Examples
-Examples are found in `examples` directory.
+Examples of these solvers are found in `examples` directory.
 The following animations are the solution trajectory of the `UnconstrOCPSolver` for a robot manipulator iiwa14.

 - Configuration-space and task-space optimal control (`iiwa14/config_space_ocp.cpp`, `iiwa14/task_space_ocp.cpp`, or `iiwa14/python/config_space_ocp.py`)